 When taking on a face recognition online banking project, you need to understand where the technology fits the online banking processes.

 Face recognition technology serves authentication purposes.
 The bank verifies that you are the owner of the accounts and grants you access to the system.
-Therefore, any point at which the system check identity can integrate face recognition.
+Therefore, any point at which the system checks identity can integrate face recognition.

 The following illustration shows a simplified online banking workflow.
 The green boxes represent where identity verifications occur.